arqex/react-datetime/README.md

 A date and time picker in the same React.js component.
 It can be used as a datepicker, timepicker or both at the same time.
 It is **highly customizable** and it even allows to edit date's milliseconds.

 > **Back to the roots!** Thanks to the people of [YouCanBook.me (best scheduling tool)](https://youcanbook.me) for sponsoring react-datetime for so long.
-Now the project returns to the community and we are **looking for collaborators** to continue improving react-datetime.
+Now the project returns to the community and we are **looking for contributors** to continue improving react-datetime.
 [Would you like to give a hand?](contribute-home.md)

 These are the docs for version 3 of the library.
 If you are still using the deprecated v2, [here it is its documentation](https://github.com/arqex/react-datetime/blob/2a83208452ac5e41c43fea31ef47c65efba0bb56/README.md), but we strongly recommend to migrate to version 3 in order to keep receiving updates.
 Please check [migrating react-datetime to version 3](migrateToV3.md) to safely update your app.